ChainSafe/forest-iac/tf-managed/live/README.md

 ```
 ❯ terragrunt plan
 ```

-This should show you the resources to be changed/created/destroyed.
+This command will show you the resources to be changed/created/destroyed.

 ```
 ❯ terragrunt apply
 ```

 After ensuring the changes work correctly, merge the changes from your development environment to the base one and, possibly, `prod`.

-Remember to cleanup your environment.
+Remember to clean up your environment.
 Use `terragrunt destroy` or use `make destroy-dev`.
 Refer to the [Makefile](./Makefile) for details.

 # Conventions

 ## Environments

-There is currently no notion of `staging` environment, though one may be introduced in the future.
+There is no notion of a `staging` environment, though one may be introduced in the future.

 ```
 .
 ├── dev          # Development environment template for custom environments.
 ├── dev-<random> # Personal development environment
 └── prod         # Production environment.
-Should reflect reality.
+It should reflect reality.
 ```

-The `prod` environment should be deployed only by GH worker and not manually.
+The `prod` environment should be deployed only by GH workers and not manually.

 Each environment contains its respective `applications/`.
-A `base-infrastructure` may be created in the future to denote resources shared between applications.
-Each application should contain a single `terragrunt.hcl` file which only sets its configuration and, optionally, defines dependencies.
+A `base-infrastructure` may be created to denote resources shared between applications.
+Each application should include a single `terragrunt.hcl` file which only sets its configuration and, optionally, defines dependencies.
 The application code itself should be defined in `../modules`.

 ```